Providing Goods and Services to People with Disabilities

 5.4 Service Animals

-Persons with a disability who are accompanied by a service animal may access premises owned or operated by the Dealership, if the public has access to such premises and the animal is not otherwise excluded by law.
-If a service animal is excluded by law, the Dealership will ensure that alternate means are available within reasonable time and location to provide persons with a disability access to the Dealership’s services.
+Persons with a disability who are accompanied by a service animal may access premises owned or operated by the Dealership if the public has access to such premises and the animal is not otherwise excluded by law.
+If a service animal is excluded by law, the Dealership will ensure that alternate means are available within reasonable time and location to provide persons with disability access to the Dealership’s services.

 There may be rare circumstances where, for reasons of health and safety of another person, allowing a person with a disability to enter a premise accompanied by a service animal needs to be considered.
-Example of such situation includes but is not limited to a) where a person is allergic to animals and adversely affected if they are in close proximity to a service animal.
-If deemed necessary, a risk assessment will be conducted the Dealership’s Joint Health and Safety Committee (‘JHSC’).
+An example of such a situation includes but is not limited to a) where a person is allergic to animals and adversely affected if they are in close proximity to a service animal.
+If deemed necessary, a risk assessment will be conducted by the Dealership’s Joint Health and Safety Committee (‘JHSC’).
 This assessment will identify a) the risks inherent with the service animal being in the area of concern; and b) alternate measures available to enable the person with a disability to access this service.